MahdiMirzade/Botlib/README.md

-# Telegram

-Some useful libraries, scripts, etc related to telegram

-## Botlib 0.1
+# Botlib 0.1

-A simple telegram bot library,
+A simple telegram bot library.

-**Usage:**
+## Usage

 1. add `require_once("botlib.php");` to your file